Rohrabacher–Farr amendment: House votes

 The Rohrabacher–Farr amendment has been introduced on the House floor nine times.
-It was initially known as the Hinchey–Rohrabacher amendment until Rep. Hinchey retired in January 2013, after which Reps.
+It was known as the Hinchey–Rohrabacher amendment until Rep. Hinchey retired in January 2013, after which Reps.
 Dana Rohrabacher and Sam Farr took over as lead sponsor and co-sponsor.
-Rep. Farr then retired in January 2017 with Rep. Earl Blumenauer taking over as future lead co-sponsor.
+Rep. Farr then retired in January 2017 with Rep. Earl Blumenauer taking over as lead co-sponsor.

 The vote totals for the amendment are as follows:

 The passage of the Rohrabacher–Farr amendment in 2014 was noted for its rare bipartisan support, garnering the approval of 49 Republicans and 170 Democrats.
 Among the notable "no" votes was DNC Chair Debbie Wasserman Schultz, who was the only member of Democratic leadership to vote against it.
 The medical cannabis advocacy group Americans for Safe Access subsequently targeted Schultz with a TV ad criticizing her vote against the amendment.

 The Rohrabacher–Farr amendment passed the House in 2015 with the support of 67 Republicans and 175 Democrats.